Last updated: 29 July 2020

 Malware: This is an advanced method where scammers gain access to your devices through sophisticated software programs that allow them to take control of your computer, steal your passwords or other sensitive information.

 Identity theft: This is when someone obtains access to your personal information and pretends to be you in order to, for example, open an account in your name and/or transact on your account.
 Identity theft may occur when your identification document, passport or other information is stolen (either physically, through phishing or by other forms of social engineering).
 There is also a risk of identity theft taking place when your device is stolen.

-Transactions in BTC and ETH are generally irreversible, which means that losses due to fraudulent or accidental transactions are not recoverable.
+Transactions in our Supported Cryptocurrencies are generally irreversible, which means that losses due to fraudulent or accidental transactions are not recoverable.
 It is therefore very important that you understand how to identify and avoid falling victim to these types of attacks.
 Here are some precautions you can take:

 Strong password security: Use a unique, strong password with at least 16 characters and never share it or reuse it on other websites.
 Password managers make it easy to generate and store strong passwords.
 Luno recommends LastPass, but there are several alternatives.

 Enable two-factor authentication (2FA): This is an added level of security that requires a unique code every time you log in to an account.
 The code is generated by your device, which is required in addition to your username and password.